Dokumentationen

 Network Security Group

-The Network Security Group (NSG) provides simple firewall rules for your own subnet, allowing users to protect their services.
+The Network Security Group (NSG) provides simple firewall rules for the subnet, allowing the services to be protected by users.
 In a Corp Subscription, a default NSG is automatically created.
-This can be adapted to your own needs.
+This can be adapted to individual needs.

 Note

 The default NSG prevents direct network traffic from the internet to the subnet.
-However, even if you were to adjust this, no communication from outside could be established due to the Route Table.
+Even if this were adjusted, no communication from outside could be established due to the Route Table.

 As with the Route Table, an NSG is required when creating a new subnet.